We Were Built for Belonging

 (led by Cody & Erin Hufstetler)

-young professionals and young couples
+young professionals, young couples, and young families

 Our Women’s Ministry celebrates Jesus and seeks to inspire every woman to love God with all her heart, soul, mind and strength and to love others as herself.
 Women long to connect, and our women enjoy creating safe places to grow in friendship.
 Come celebrate with us and find a place to know and be reminded that you are loved, valued and never alone.

 During the summer, women meet for Prayer Walks on Wednesdays.
 Depending on your schedule, one walk is held from 9 to 10 a.m. and the other walk is held from 7 to 8 p.m.
 If you’d rather sit and pray, bring a chair to join a group of prayer sitters.
 All walking and sitting begins at The Chapel’s trailhead in Parking Lot B. (You can sign up for weather-related updates here.